Meet the cast of Bancroft series 2

 Who’s Elizabeth Bancroft?
 Now promoted to Detective Chief Superintendent, Bancroft is head of a newly-merged police drive which boasts exemplary low crime charges.
 However as ITV places it, “Elizabeth’s ruthless ambitions have certainly been professionally rewarded.
 However, instead of enjoying the vista from the top, she finds her view stained by the dark landmarks of her past crimes.”

-The one individual Elizabeth loves most on the planet is her son – however ever since Joe realised his mom was a assassin, the 2 of them have been estranged.
+The one particular person Elizabeth loves most on the earth is her son – however ever since Joe realised his mom was a assassin, the 2 of them have been estranged.
 Elizabeth feels his absence deeply: “Without Joe, Elizabeth’s home life is noticeably empty and she has found herself isolated.
 In an effort to cope with this solitude Elizabeth has channelled all her energy into work.”

 What else has Sarah Parish been in?
 A number of TV reveals.
 She performed Cath Atwood in Broadchurch, Lucrezia in Medici, Cheryl in Trollied, Anna Rampton in W1A, and Allie Henshall in Chopping It.
 Again in 2006, she additionally put in an look because the Empress in Physician Who episode The Runaway Bride, and within the 90s she performed Daybreak Rudge in Peak Follow.